MicrosoftDocs/windowsserverdocs/WindowsServerDocs/troubleshoot/nodes-failover-cluster-vmware.md

 Applies to Windows Server (All supported versions)

-This article addresses the issue of finding nodes removed from active failover cluster membership when the nodes are hosted on VMWare ESX.
+This article addresses the issue of finding nodes removed from active failover cluster membership when the nodes are hosted on VMware ESX.

 ## Symptom